shyamgupta5555/product-management/README.md

 If no image is uploaded, the system will return a default image for the product.
 Added Dump database import

-start Project npm start
+#start Project ## npm start
-npm test   // for ru test case
+npm test   // for run test case

 Conclusion